marybethbrauns/mathstats/README.md

 2. **Preservation of Oscillatory Behavior**: Along the imaginary axis, where $|R(z)| = 1$, the method preserves the amplitude of oscillatory components.
 This makes it well-suited for wave equations and conservative systems.

 3. **Comparison with Explicit Methods**: Unlike explicit methods like Euler or RK4, which have bounded stability regions, the trapezoidal method's unbounded stability region makes it highly advantageous for stiff problems.
-Figure 7 clearly illustrates this difference by showing Euler's limited stability region (the red circle) in comparison to the trapezoidal method's entire left half-plane.
+For example, the explicit Euler method's stability region is the circle $|z+1| \leq 1$, which severely restricts the allowable step size for stiff systems.

 4. **Optimality Properties**: The stability function $R(z) = \frac{1 + z/2}{1 - z/2}$ is the [1,1] Padé approximation to $e^z$, which provides optimal accuracy among all A-stable linear multistep methods of order 2.